-|German Blohm und Voss Bv 141|
+|Blohm und Voss Bv 141.|

 Chief Designer Dr. Richard Vogt incorporated a perspex-glazed crew gondola onto an asymmetrical frame.
 The starboard body housed the crew, while the port side housed the engine.
 This had the advantage of giving the crew a wide field of vision.

 |Nice color view of the craft in flight.
-This also gives a good view of the asymmetric rear stabilizer|
+This also gives a good view of the asymmetric rear stabilizer.|

 Three prototypes and five evaluation versions of the Bv 141A were built and flown, then 12 BV 141Bs with a more powerful engine were delivered, for a total of 20 of the aircraft ordered and delivered.
 Some undoubtedly saw use in their intended role.
-The Uhu, though, was doing well, and the engine was needed for other projects, so the Luftwaffe's interest lapsed.
+The Uhu, though, was doing well, and the BV 141 engine was needed for other projects, so the Luftwaffe's interest lapsed.

-|Several German Blohm und Voss Bv 141s, January 1942|
+|Several German Blohm und Voss Bv 141s, January 1942 (Scholz, Federal Archive).|